kamleshKumarVerma/FoldKart/README.md

 # FoldKart
 Shopping web site

+You can get this project running at http://www.foldkart.com/

 FoldKart (Shopping web site)

   It should cover all basic features of shopping web site -->